Bleeding into the skinEcchymoses; Skin spots - red; Pinpoint red spots on the skin; Petechiae

 Protect aging skin.
 Avoid trauma such as bumping or pulling on skin areas.
 For a cut or scrape, use direct pressure to stop the bleeding.

-If you have a drug reaction, ask your health care provider about stopping the drug.
+If you have a drug reaction, ask your provider about stopping the drug.
 Otherwise, follow your prescribed therapy to treat the underlying cause of the problem.